Ficool

 But because standing still here felt worse.

-And as I walked, one thought lingered.
+And as I walked, one question refused to leave my mind

 What should I wish for?